oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ##### Set up and initialize an infrastructure database

-A JRF domain requires an infrastructure database and also requires initializing this database with a schema and a set of tables.
-The following example shows how to set up a database and use the RCU tool to create the infrastructure schema for a JRF domain.
+A JRF domain requires an infrastructure database and also requires initializing this database with a schema and a set of tables for each different domain.
+The following example shows how to set up a database and use the RCU tool to create the infrastructure schemas for two JRF domains.
 The database is set up with the following attributes:

 | Attribute | Value |
 | --------- | ----- |